j2krueger/a-new-addventure-backend/README.md

 ---

-The idea behind the website is that any logged in user can post an entry.
-An entry can be either the start of a new story, or a continuation of an existing story, regardless of who posted the entry being continued from or whether the entry being continued from has any existing continuations.
+The idea behind the website is that any logged in user can post a chapter.
+A chapter can be either the start of a new story, or a continuation of an existing story, regardless of who posted the chapter being continued from or whether the chapter being continued from has any existing continuations.
 Each continuation will have to include a piece of "choice text", which will be used at the end of the post they are continuing to indicate options to future readers.

 For example, suppose user Alice starts a new story called "Jerry's Journey" with the following text:

 >Jerry was walking along a road, when he came to a fork in the road.

-Alice can then post another entry continuing the story with the choice text "Jerry followed the left path" and the text
+Alice can then post another chapter continuing the story with the choice text "Jerry followed the left path" and the text

 >Jerry walked another mile along the left path, when a moose came out of nowhere and tried to bite him!

-Bob can also continue from Alice's initial entry with the choice text "Jerry looked more closely at the fork in the road." and the text
+Bob can also continue from Alice's initial chapter with the choice text "Jerry looked more closely at the fork in the road." and the text

 > The fork looked like it was made out of gold!
 He picked it up and put it in his pocket, then walked to the next village where he sold it.

-At this point the original entry would look something like this:
+At this point the original chapter would look something like this:

 ---
  **Jerry's Journey** by *Alice*